Adriana Lima: Career

 Lima continued to build upon her portfolio, doing more print work for Maybelline, for whom she has worked as a spokesmodel since 2003 to 2009.
 Also in the same year, she appeared in the company's first calendar and did an ad campaign for Swatch.
 Lima has also worked for notable fashion brands bebe, Armani, Versace, De Beers, Elie Saab, Colcci, Schiaparelli, Prada, Intimissimi, GUESS?, LOEWE, H&M, Bulgari, Miu Miu, DKNY, Emporio Armani, Givenchy, Keds, Mossimo, Jason Wu, Balmain, Blumarine, Marc Jacobs, Maybelline, BCBG, and Louis Vuitton.

 She also appeared on the covers and in the editorials of other fashion magazines such as Vogue, Harper's Bazaar, ELLE, Grazia, Cosmopolitan, Interview, GQ, W, Arena, V, Esquire, Garage, and French Revue des Modes.

 Her April 2006 GQ cover was the highest-selling issue of that magazine for the year.
 It was also one of the all-time best selling issues of the publication.
-The magazine named her "The World's Most Voluptuous Virgin".
+The magazine named her "The World's Most Voluptuous Virgin."

 Victoria's Secret Angels Lima (left), Marisa Miller and Selita Ebanks ride in the Guantanamo Bay Christmas Parade on 1 December 2007, in a Cadillac Eldorado.

 In 2006, Lima ranked as the fifth highest paid supermodel.
-Between 2007 and 2008, she ranked as the world's fourth highest paid supermodel by Forbes Magazine.
+Between 2007 and 2008, she ranked as the world's fourth highest paid supermodel by Forbes.

 In 2008, she again fronted the cover of GQ, this time attracting a record number of visits to the publication's website.
 She also appeared in the 2005 Pirelli Calendar and became the face of Italy's cell phone carrier, Telecom Italia Mobile, a move that earned her the nickname, "the Catherine Zeta-Jones of Italy."

 In February 2008, Lima was featured on the cover of Esquire, re-creating the classic 1966 Angie Dickinson cover on Esquire's 75th anniversary.
 She appeared only in shoes, diamonds and gloves for the November 2007 issue of Vanity Fair celebrating 20 years of supermodels with her fellow Victoria's Secret Angels.
 In February 2008, she was chosen to be the face of Mexico's Liverpool department store chain and launched the partnership with a press conference, runway show, and a summer campaign.